telerik/report-server-docs/dotnet-docs/docker-installation.md

 You may download and watch the whole process from our `reporting-samples` GitHub repository: [SetupRS.NET-Docker.mp4](https://github.com/telerik/reporting-samples/blob/master/VideosRS/SetupRS.NET-Docker.mp4).

-The above approach for starting the RS.NET from the container will stop each time you restart the machine.
-That said, every time you restart the Docker it will create a new Storage for the Report Server.
-To avoid this, execute the following commands in Powershell from the folder _.\ReportServer\docker-configs\_ to start/stop the Report Server:
+The above approach for starting the RS.NET from the container will stop it each time you restart the machine.
+To avoid this, execute the following commands in Powershell from the folder _.\ReportServer\docker-configs\_ to start/stop the Report Server instead of using the commands `docker-compose up` and `docker-compose down`:

-1. `docker swarm init` (if never used before)
+1. `docker swarm init` (if never used before).
-1. `.\start-docker-server.bat` to start or
+1. Start the RS.NET with `.\start-docker-server.bat`.
-1. (optional) `.\stop-docker-server.bat` to stop the server
+1. (_optional_) Stop the RS.NET with `.\stop-docker-server.bat`.

 ## See Also